silviamaggi/smd-com/_posts/2016-10-16-girl-town-exhibition.md

   - exhibition
   - london
   - uk
+description: On Thursday 6th October 2016, Shutter Hub and the Old Girl’s Club launched GIRL TOWN at London Photomonth, and I’m proudly part of it.
 excerpt: On Thursday 6th October 2016, Shutter Hub and the Old Girl’s Club launched GIRL TOWN at London Photomonth, and I’m proudly part of it.
 featured-image: feat-20160916_girltown-empty-3502.jpg
 ---